 For the less tech savvy, there’s no issue at all with creating a setup that allows you to use a flip-chart or marker board just like you would in the classroom, just make sure you write big and clear enough!

-10. How do breakout sessions work?
+10. How do breakout sessions work when training online?

 Particularly within Zoom, but also available across other video conferencing tools, you can create what is known as ‘breakout sessions’.

 These are effectively mini sub-rooms that allow your delegates to be split up into groups for discussions and activities.
 Within these, you can pre-determine which learners would go into which rooms, set time limits, and have the ability to drop in and join the discussion.
 This is great for:

 11. Can we still do roleplay in online training sessions?

 Roleplay sessions, when used effectively, can transform the engagement and energy inside an online training session.
 When combined with breakout rooms, this offers the perfect chance to implement what has been learnt and test understanding.